 The month of July in Korea is known for the rainy season.
 When it rains, these Korean scallion pancakes (haemul pajeon, 해물파전) are the most thought out food in Korea.
 There’s something about the rain and pan-fried food creating a magic.

-The monsoon climate dwells in the entire Korean peninsular.
+The monsoon climate dwells in the entire Korean peninsular in the summer.
 It is wet, humid, and somewhat unpleasant.
 I remember my mother often heat up the floor (We had one of those traditional Korean floors that heats up) in the month of July just to cut off the humidity.

 Koreans enjoy greasy savory pancakes when the weather is rainy.
 It must be something in our body that craves greasy-fatty food when the weather goes under the radar.

 Pair with the irresistible dipping sauce, you will find the greatest comfort when the weather drags you down, and even your daily stress will be washed away as you savor the pancakes.